 The digraph /th/ saw a celebration of Tom Thumb's birthday!
-To link into our work in Maths, Tom had turned 4 years old.
-Children made birthday paper chains and compared how long they were.
-There were competitions as to who could make the longest paper chain and they showed excellent teamwork!
+To link into our work in Maths, Tom had turned 5 years old.
 The children made Tom birthday cakes with 4 candles, and gave baths for the bugs attending his birthday party in the messy play area.
 They also tried out symmetrical painting to make beautiful moth wings.